 FAQ’s-Pre-authorisation and Secure storage of card details

-When you enter your card details, our online merchant services partner Secure Trading will automatically contact your credit (or debit) card company to confirm that the card you are using is valid and hasn’t been reported lost or stolen.
-We will not proceed with the charge at this time-however the merchant services have to check that the card is valid.
-Therefore the card will be authorised for £1.00- this may show on your debit card statement as a charge and then a credit.
-Your card will be charged depending on the terms and conditions linked to your reservation i.e.. if booking a non-refundable package-full payment will be taken at the time of booking.
-Should there not be sufficient funds available we will advise you that you must contact us within 24 hours otherwise the reservation will be released.
-The card details shall be stored securely with Secure Trading (PCI compliant) who will generate a reference code that we use to charge the accommodation.
+When you enter your card details, our online merchant services partner Secure Trading will automatically contact your credit or debit card provider to confirm that the card you are using is valid and hasn’t been reported lost or stolen.
+We will not proceed with the charge at the time, but the merchant services simply check that the card is valid.
+Therefore the card will be authorised for the nominal amount of £1.00, which is then refunded to you.
+This may show on your debit card statement as a charge and then as a credit.
+Your card will be charged depending on the terms and conditions linked to your reservation i.e. when booking a non-refundable package, full payment will be taken at the time of booking.
+Should there be insufficient funds available we will advise you that you must contact us within 24 hours otherwise the reservation will be released.
+The card details will be stored securely with Secure Trading (PCI compliant) who will generate a reference code that we use to charge the accommodation.

 Pre-authorisations are often confused with actual charges.
 While in-store purchases are immediately charged and deducted from your available balance, pre-authorisations are temporary holds.
-The length of the hold will vary, and your credit card company can advise how they process this-they can take up to 30 days dependant on your credit card provider.
+The length of the hold will vary, and your credit card company can advise how they process this.
+They can take up to 30 days dependant on the provider.

 Your available balance will be reduced temporarily by the full amount of the pre-authorisation (£50-£100 per apartment).
 You may also see “pending transactions” on your credit card account summary.
 If you’re not sure if your card had been pre-authorised, both Fountain Court Apartments and your credit card company can verify this.
 Please note that as it is not a transaction you will not see the £50.00 being credited back to your account.